-It corresponds to statements (b, g, I) in the HVI diagram.
+This corresponds to statements (b, g, I) in the HVI diagram.
 Synchronized multi-sequence blocks are defined by the API class SyncMultiSequenceBlock.
-This type of sync statement synchronizes all the HVI engines that are part of the sync sequence.
+This type of Sync statement synchronizes all the HVI engines that are part of the sync sequence.
 It allows you to program each HVI Engine to do specific operations by exposing a local sequence for each engine.
-By calling the API method add_multi_sequence_block() a synchronized multi-sequence block is added to the Sync (global) Sequence.
+By calling the API method add_multi_sequence_block(), a synchronized multi-sequence block is added to the Sync (global) Sequence.

+'''

-''' Add 1st Sync Multi-Sequence Block to the Sync While sequence sync_block_1 = sync_sequence.add_sync_multi_sequence_block('FPGA Read/Write Operations', 210) primary_sequence = sync_block_1.sequences[hvi_eng_Names.primary_engine] '''
+Add 1st Sync Multi-Sequence Block to the Sync While sequence

+sync_block_1 = sync_sequence.add_sync_multi_sequence_block('FPGA Read/Write Operations',

+210)

+'''